thisistheplace/openwindenergy/README.md

 ## Turbine-specific wind site constraints

-By default the Open Wind toolkit creates onshore wind site constraints for turbines with a height to tip of **124.2 metres** - the average height to tip of all failed and successful pre-2025 wind turbine planning applications according to Open Wind's research.
+By default the Open Wind Energy toolkit creates onshore wind site constraints for turbines with a height to tip of **124.2 metres** - the average height to tip of all failed and successful pre-2025 wind turbine planning applications according to Open Wind Energy's research.

 To create wind site constraints for different turbines, add the height to tip value to the `build-docker.sh` prompt: